 Everyone prefers hanging with "their tribe" more than with another.
 Why is this?
 We all like what is familiar.
 It is what we are most comfortable with.
 Having to navigate new "territory" culturally is uncomfortable.
 I felt this most keenly when I moved from a church in Southern California where the average age was in the early 50's, to a church in central Texas, where the average age was in the early 30's (I was 61 at the time).
 I must confess it was awkward.
 During light chit chat, all the conversations were around songs, movies and the like that I was not familiar with.
 I totally didn't get the humorous references to a certain sitcom, movie or song.
 No longer having or watching TV the last 8 years didn't help.
 I was definitely "out of touch" and out of place.

-Should my new church have made a greater effort to include me and been more sensitive to my needs and interests?
-What I experienced wasn't a racial difference but a chronological one, but a difference none the less.
-One I didn't like.
 Is this wrong?
 Whether it is or not it's certainly common with everyone.
 We all hang with and talk about what we are most familiar with.
 Is this a kind of racism?
 It certainly includes some of the things we feel about other ethnic groups different from us.
 If it is similar to racism, aren't we are all guilty?
 What is it I am describing exactly?
 We call it prejudice.
 Prejudice isn't always racial, but racism is always an expression of prejudice.
 Interestingly, prejudice is defined as unreasonable feelings, opinions, or attitudes formed beforehand, especially of a hostile nature, regarding an ethnic, racial, social, or religious group.
 So who decides where reasonable feelings and opinions cross over the unreasonable ones.
 The party on the other end of those attitudes feels them just the same.

 I concluded, by the way, our calling is to love others, not to be loved by others.
 I already knew this but had to apply it in a new and very practical way.
 So I focused on how to minister to my new church family.
-But it is easy to become and play the victim, though it clearly isn't God's call.
+But it is easy to become and play the victim, though this clearly isn't God's call.
 It certainly has helped me to understand how others can fall into a victim mindset.
 It has also helped me to deepen my walk with God.

 If you wish to hear more about what I learned through this process click here.